Last updated 03/27/2022

 - Billing providers must submit claims with the applicable MTMS codes and telehealth (telemedicine) identifiers to signify that the service was delivered by telehealth.
 Billing requirements for telehealth (telemedicine) services are described in the Physician and Professional Services section of the MHCP Provider Manual.

-- Providers must submit the Telehealth Provider Assurance Statement (DHS-6806) (PDF) before billing for telehealth MTMS encounters.
+- Providers must submit the Telemedicine Provider Assurance Statement (DHS-6806) (PDF) before billing for telehealth MTMS encounters.

 Behavioral Health Home Services

-If an individual accepts the offer for a face-to-face visit at six months, providers who are eligible to provide services via telemedicine may do so.
-Providers must have a valid telemedicine agreement in place with DHS and must comply with all MA telemedicine requirements for equipment, privacy and billing to serve individuals receiving BHH services through telemedicine.
+If an member accepts the offer for a face-to-face visit at six months, providers who are eligible to provide services via telehealth may do so.
+Providers must have a valid Telehealth Provider Assurance Statement (DHS-6806) (PDF) on file with DHS and must comply with all MA telehealth requirements for equipment, privacy and billing to serve individuals receiving BHH services through telehealth.
 Refer to the following sections for requirements, billing and additional information:

 Targeted Case Management